 Turkish Sucuk with Eggs is the perfect start to any day!
 Sucuk is the Turkish version of a beef sausage found all across the Middle East, Balkans and Central Asia.
 It's a spiced beef sausage flavoured with cumin, salt paprika and pepper flakes.
 In Turkey, there are two types - mild or hot.

-One very early morning, we set off in the dark to see the sun rise over the mountains near the town of Göreme.
-We were there in December so it was bitterly cold and all but abandoned by tourists - on our way to the lookout, a friendly dog joined us and guided us to a spot where we watched the amazing landscape come to life.
-He then guided us back to town - all for a treat of course which he received.
+One very early morning, we set off in the dark to see the sunrise over the mountains near the town of Göreme.
+We were there in December so it was bitterly cold and all but abandoned by tourists - on our way to the lookout, a very friendly dog joined us and guided us to a spot where we watched the amazing landscape come to life.
+He sat with us patiently as we took pictures and then guided us back to town - all for a treat of course which he received.
 He wasn't the only one who got a tasty treat that morning.

 When we returned to our pension hotel, there was a different kind of breakfast on offer to the usual fruit and cheese (which is delicious incidentally).
 In the centre of our communal tables a giant (and I mean giant) pan of sucuk and fried eggs.
 I am a FAN of eggs in any and every guise so a genuine wave of excitement rushed through my body.
 We were all asked to help ourselves to the tasty feast - My coat was already off and I was stopping up a healthy share.